dwleonhardt/shhhhhh/ipfs/README.md

 [Resources](#resources)

 ## What is IPFS?
 The Interplanetary File System, or IPFS, is a protocol for file storage.
 Files are hashed before storage, with the optional addition of asymmetric encryption.
-In this way, files may be stored on a peer-to-peer network and shared securely.
+Files are then stored on a peer-to-peer network and can be shared securely.

 ## Basic Setup
 1. Clone down this repo and run `cd research/ipfs`.